 (Photo credit: Unsplash)

 When we lose our ability to write, we lose our ability to think.
 That’s the risk posed by generative AI’s proficiency in creating written content that mirrors the creativity of the human mind.
-In a recent blog post, Microsoft co-founder Bill Gates revealed some of his concerns around the widespread adoption of this technology.
-Among them were fears around job displacement and mis/disinformation, and near the bottom of this list of possible outcomes was one that—although not as headline stealing—was equally as unsettling: an erosion of our ability to express ideas through words—to exercise that most basic form of communication that has been refined over centuries to fuel our evolution and the technology we now enjoy.
-Ironic, then, that it could be that same technology that weakens this very skill.
+In a recent blog post, Microsoft co-founder Bill Gates revealed some of his concerns around the widespread adoption of artificial intelligence.
+Among them were fears around job displacement and mis/disinformation, and near the bottom of the list was one that—although not as headline stealing—was equally as unsettling: an erosion of our ability to express ideas through words—to exercise that most fundamental form of communication that has developed over centuries to fuel our evolution and help create the technology we now enjoy.
+Ironic that it could be that same technology that weakens this very skill.

-Everything from cover letters to product reviews to news stories can now be produced by advanced algorithms.
+Algorithms can now produce everything from cover letters to product reviews to news stories.
 The utility of this technology will lead to widespread adoption and usage, which in turn will lead to people writing less—because now they don’t have to.
 Fast forward ten (maybe five) years and words as a form of expression may be largely limited to ChatGPT prompts rather than expressing original ideas.
 Programs will now do what resembles that, but isn’t.
 This may weaken our ability to articulate complex, nuanced thoughts through words and therefore make our communications clumsy and coarse.

 Photo credit: Andrea De Santis/Unsplash